Advertiser Disclosure

 How Getting a Credit Card Can Hurt Your Credit Score

 A credit card can work wonders for your credit score and help you qualify for better loans.
 Lenders will look at your credit score before deciding how much to let you borrow for a mortgage.
-But, while a credit card can help you build good credit, it can hurt your score if you aren’t careful.
+But, while a credit card can help you build a good credit score, it can hurt your score if you aren’t careful.
 Every purchase can turn into a credit-building opportunity, and therein lies the benefits and pitfalls of credit cards.
 The cards millions have come to use for everyday purchases can hurt your score in the following ways.

 Hard Inquiries on Your Credit Report